dosbox-staging/dosbox-staging/CONTRIBUTING.md

 They do not apply to code in `src/libs/` directory (libraries in there have their own coding conventions).

-Rules outlined below apply to new code landing in master branch.
+Rules outlined below apply to new code landing in the main branch.
 Do not do mass reformatting or renaming of existing code.

 ### Language